Earnings Per Share (EPS) is one of the most important ratios to assess a company’s profitability.

 A Theoretical Practical Example of a Good EPS

-For company A, if the share price is $10 and the EPS is $1.2, then the EPS is 12% of the share price (1.2/10).
-For company B, if the share price is $20 and the EPS is $1.5, then the EPS is 7.5% of the share price (1.5/20).
+If the share price of company A is $10 and the EPS is $1.2, then the EPS is 12% of the share price (1.2/10).
+If the share price of company B is $20 and the EPS is $1.5, then the EPS is 7.5% of the share price (1.5/20).
 In this case, the EPS for company B is higher in dollar terms, but company A has a higher EPS ratio and is viewed more favorably by investors.

 A Practical Example of a Good EPS